KimikaTeorikoa/python-notes-tccm/contents/useful_libs.md

 from scipy import submodulename
 ```

-The submodules that normally fulfill the needs of a computatonal chemist are:
+The submodules that normally fulfill the needs of a computational chemist are:

 - `integrate`: Integration and ordinary differential equation solvers
 - `interpolate`: Interpolation and smoothing splines
+- `optimize`: Optimization and root-finding routines
 - `linalg`: Linear algebra, which actually provides an interface to BLAS and LAPACK libraries.
 Note that it generally supports all `numpy.linalg` functions, and `scipy.linalg` versions are preferred.
-- `optimize`: Optimization and root-finding routines

 The list of submodules is completed with: